Document

 5 min read

-Section 43B of the income tax act provides a list of expenses allowed as deduction under the head ‘Income from business and profession’.
-It states some expenses that can be claimed as deduction from the business income only in the year of actual payment and not in the year when the liability to pay such expenses is incurred.
+Section 43B of the Income Tax Act provides a list of expenses allowed as deductions under the heading ‘Income from business and profession’.
+It states that some expenses can be claimed as deductions from business income only in the year of actual payment and not in the year when the liability to pay such expenses is incurred.

 In our previous article, we discussed what kinds of deductions are available from income derived from business or profession.
 In this article, we shall look at what expenses are deductible only on actual payment being made.
 We can also say that deduction is on payment and not on the accrual basis.
 But, the assessee will be given time to pay these amounts before he files his return of income or the due date for filing his return of income.
 When filing the returns, the assessee can show the proof of making such payment and claim the deduction in the same year (in which the amount was accrued).